 In addition, Mr. Kelly participates in the Company's long-term equity incentive scheme.
 As noted, the long-term incentive program is designed to retain our most talented and successful officers and to encourage continued superior performance for the benefit of the Company and its shareholders and other stakeholders.
 Mr. Kelly's current long-term equity awards primarily have a vesting period of between four and five years.
 The vesting of 66.67% of the award is conditional upon the achievement of the Company's U.S. GAAP EPS budget over the vesting period, as determined by the Board of Directors at the beginning of the vesting period (the vesting of 33.33% of the award is subject to time-based vesting).
 The award will cliff vest, subject to meeting the vesting conditions, at the end of the respective vesting period, i.e., there will be no vesting in the interim, and all shares will remain at risk until the end of the respective vesting period.
 If the EPS target is not met, then none or only a portion of the performance-based shares will vest, with the remaining shares being forfeited.
 None of the performance-based shares will vest if 84.5% or less of the EPS target is met, which indicates the stringency of the award.
-A portion of the performance-based shares will vest as specified in the award agreement, if between 84.5% and 100% of the EPS target is met, and all performance-based shares will vest.
+A portion of the performance-based shares will vest, as specified in the award agreement, if between 84.5% and 100% of the EPS target is met, and all performance-based shares will vest if the EPS target is met or exceeded.
+In the event of a change of control of the Company, the shares will immediately vest.
 We believe that the design of Mr. Kelly's long-term equity award promotes and encourages good performance over a prolonged period of time in support of the objectives of long-term value creation.